jorge2412/DataLake2/Mobile Development/Xamarin/Session 2 - Starting Mobile Development/Demo 2.3/Demo 2.3.md

 > <img src="./media/image19.png" width="531" height="101" />

-1. We’ve now added interface to abstract the implementation at the platform-specific level that can be called by our viewmodels and services and the platform-independent portable class library lelvel.
+1. We’ve now added interface to abstract the implementation at the platform-specific level that can be called by our viewmodels and services and the platform-independent portable class library level.

 2. In this step we will be adding the mobile service class file in the GSPImageTag.Core.
-Select the Services folder in the GPsImageTag.Core project.
+Select the Services folder in the GPSImageTag.Core project.
 Now, in the pop up menu select the Add option (2).
 Next, select the Existing Item option (3).

 > <img src="./media/image20.png" width="530" height="327" />